contrast-zone/t-rewriter.js/README.md

 Feeding an input `Nora meows` to the above ruleset should yield the output `Nora is a cat`, while feeding `Milo barks` should yield `Milo is a dog`.

 What is really happening is that we follow an inference line from any of the starting `top` expressions to the input expression.
 Then we continue the same line from the input expression to any of the ending `bot` expressions.
-If such an inference line exists, our output is then represented by a whole of continuous rule left side sequence closest to the ending expression.
+If such an inference line exists, our output is then represented by a whole of continuous rules left side sequence closest to the ending expression.

 ## current status